 The Beethoven-was-black trope raises other questions as well:

 Arguments for Beethoven’s “Blackness” are based on hearsay, speculation, and the reading of visual images.
 Are these reliable sources of evidence?
 If not, what sources of information would be more reliable?

 Is race something essential?
 Is it something defined by visible markers?
 Or is it something defined by affinity, that is, by what one loves, desires, or wishes to be?

 Who gets to decide the racial identity of another?

 Does the fact that Beethoven’s music expresses an ethos of struggle, and of triumph over struggle, make it Black?

 The piece often used as a marker of Beethoven’s blackness is his last piano sonata, op.
 111 in C minor.
 The second movement is in theme-and-variations form, and the variations become more abstract as the piece continues.
 Two of the variations are highly syncopated, which has led some to retrospectively credit Beethoven, in this sonata, with “inventing” ragtime, and even jazz.

 Daniel Barenboim demonstrates Beethovenian polyrhythms.

-You will recall that, in the BBC film about the first rehearsal of Beethoven’s Third Symphony, the second movement — the funeral march — causes general consternation among the listeners.
+In the BBC film about the first rehearsal of Beethoven’s Third Symphony which you are going to watch later this week, the second movement — the funeral march — causes general consternation among the listeners.
 The Princess Lobkowitz talks breathlessly about picturing the funeral cortège, with black horses; the Prince’s nay-saying cousin, the Count von Dietrichstein, who has earlier dismissed Beethoven, is truly moved, even disturbed, by the music; and the Princess’s maid weeps openly.